 Clinical trials are crucial in identifying effective drugs and optimal treatment doses for patients with lymphoma.
-Patients interested in participating in a clinical trial should view the Understanding Clinical Trials fact sheet on LRF's website (lymphoma.org/publications) and the Clinical Trials Search Request Form at lymphoma.org, talk to their physician, or contact the LRF Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing helpline@ lymphoma.org.
+Patients interested in participating in a clinical trial should view the Understanding Clinical Trials fact sheet on the Foundation's website (visit lymphoma.org/publications), and the Clinical Trials Search Request Form at lymphoma.org, talk to their physician, or contact the Foundation's Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing helpline@lymphoma.org.